saturnhead/spacelift_ansible_examples/README.md

 # Spacelift Ansible examples

+You can find all examples in the examples directory.

 ## Ansible with dynamic inventory

 This will run a playbook that install nginx on all of your hosts, only if the free disk space is greater than 10.0GB.